Deijdane/ATE_ML_DL_pipeline/training/README.md

-This section contain the jupyter notbook used for training
+This section contain the jupyter notbook used for training and corresponding .py cleaned version